CMDJojo/dandy/dandy/README.md

 This library currently supports:

 * Parsing and validating DFAs
-* Parsing and validating NFAs with and without epsilon moves
+* Parsing and validating NFAs (with and without epsilon moves)
 * Generating a table suitable for re-parsing of DFAs and NFAs
 * Converting DFAs to NFAs, and NFAs to DFAs
 * Checking whether two DFAs or two NFAs are equivalent
+* Checking if a string is accepted by a DFA or NFA
+* Step-by-step evaluation of a string
+* Identifying and removing unreachable states from a DFA
+* Identifying and merging non-distinguishable states from a DFA
+* Minimizing a DFA (by executing the two above-mentioned steps)